nOSh Orchestration

 Section titled “How It Works”- The operator connects the deck to a computer via USB.

-- A desktop utility writes update data to the Relay cartridge’s flash (new mission templates, Cipher vocabulary expansions, balance patches, community-created content).
+- A desktop utility writes update data to the Relay cartridge’s SD card (new mission templates, Cipher vocabulary expansions, balance patches, community-created content).

 - The operator inserts the Relay cartridge into the deck.

-- The nOSh runtime reads the update manifest from the Relay’s template region.
+- The nOSh runtime reads the update manifest from the Relay’s SD card filesystem.

 - Updates are applied: new templates are merged into the nOSh runtime’s template database, Cipher vocabulary is expanded, economy parameters are adjusted.

-- The Relay cartridge’s provenance chain records every update applied.
+- The Relay cartridge’s provenance file records every update applied.

 What It Cannot Do